gridsum/DataflowEx/README-beta.md

 Welcome to DataflowEx
 ===================
 DataflowEx is a collection of extensions to TPL Dataflow library with Object-Oriented Programming in mind.
 It does not replace TPL Dataflow but provides abstraction/management on top of dataflow blocks to make your life easier.
+You can get it on [Nuget.org](http://www.nuget.org/packages/Gridsum.DataflowEx/).

 If you are not familiar with [TPL Dataflow](http://msdn.microsoft.com/en-us/library/hh228603(v=vs.110).aspx) yet, please take your time to watch two videos: